Nelson Mandela Centre for Reconciliation

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Nelson Mandela Centre for Reconciliation or take a look at our itineraries to Madikwe and the northwest
+To start planning your vacation to Nelson Mandela Centre for Reconciliation

 Set within the 10,000 hectare Shambala Private Game Reserve, The Nelson Mandela Centre for Reconciliation is an unique property in a non-malarial, big five safari area, easily accessible from Johannesburg by road or by air.